bfansports/CloudProcessingEngine/_posts/2015-05-06-activitypoller.md

 ### Run it

 The following command will start the ActivityPoller daemon.
-It will listen to the `SADomain` `sa_transcode` Activity TaskList, and will run the `TranscodeActivity` Activity version `v2`.
+It will listen to the `sa_transcode` Activity TaskList for the `SADomain` SWF domain, and will execute the `TranscodeActivity` Activity version `v2`.

 ```
 $> php ActivityPoller.php -D SADomain -T sa_transcode -A TranscodeActivity -V v2 -d &

 ```

-The `TranscodeActivity` activity is listed in the configuration file.
+The `TranscodeActivity` activity is listed in the poller configuration file.
 See the [Config File](config-files.html) section for more info.

 By default the daemons will log its output in `/var/tmp/logs/cpe/`.